Kidney failure is when your kidneys don’t work well enough to carry out all their functions.

-Symptoms of kidney (renal) failure do not usually appear until there is moderate to severe renal failure.
+- Symptoms don't usually appear until you have moderate to severe kidney failure.

-Kidney failure will bring many changes to your life, affecting both you and your wider sphere of influence; family, friends, colleagues.
+- Kidney failure brings many changes to your life, affecting you and your family, friends, work and leisure activities.

 Failing kidneys and treatment options

 How can I live well with kidney failure?